 04. The Rewatch to Analyse

 I’ve never really done this before, but recently I started yet another Yuri on Ice rewatch with the express purpose of reviewing each episode in far more detail than I had before.
 It’s a new style of watching I’ve never tried and I’m loving it.
 Admittedly, a lot of the enjoyment is coming from the subject matter, but it is making me want to give other much loved shows a similar treatment.
 What I have noticed is that it is taking a very long time to get through a single episode and it isn’t a single watch of the episode I am doing.
 The other thing that makes this different from any other rewatch is I am only watching a single episode at a time.
 This viewing is not being binged.
+I’ll get back to my Yuri On Ice rewatch later this year once things settle a bit for me.

 While I do get that some people are happy enough to watch something once and move on, I am as well for shows that are enjoyable enough but don’t grab me.
 However, the whole point for me is finding those shows and stories that I will never get tired of and want to watch and read again and again.